Holy See–Palestine relations: Francis

 Pope Francis visited the Palestinian Authority in May 2014 and expressed sympathy to the Palestinian cause.
 In May 2015, Palestinian president Mahmoud Abbas visited Vatican City.
 On 13 May 2015, Vatican City announced the intention to sign its first treaty with the State of Palestine after formally recognizing it as a state in February 2013.
 The Comprehensive Agreement between the Holy See and the State of Palestine was signed on 26 June 2015.
 Abbas visited the Vatican in January 2017, to open the Palestinian embassy to the Holy See.

-On 31 October 2016, with Pope Francis and President of The Lutheran World Federation, The Bishop Munib Younan from Evangelical Lutheran Church in Jordan and the Holy Land signed a Joint Statement commemorating the Reformation Day and Historical Reconciliation between the Lutheran and Roman Catholic Churches.
+On 31 October 2016, with Pope Francis, head of the Catholic Church and sovereign of the Vatican City State and president of the Lutheran World Federation, Bishop Munib Younan from Evangelical Lutheran Church in Jordan and the Holy Land signed the Joint Statement commemorating the Reformation Day and Historical Reconciliation between the Lutheran and Roman Catholic Churches.
 The co-hosted service was the first of its kind in 500 years.

 At the same time Pope Francis was conducting a ceremony in the building next door in the upper room of King David's Tomb.

 Pope Francis and the Vatican generally condemned Israel's military operation in the Gaza during the 2023–present war, leading to complaints from Israel's government.
 Throughout the war, Francis has called for an immediate ceasefire, the release of all hostages, and a two-state solution.
 Francis described the killing of Nahida and Samar Anton as "terrorism".
 In 2024, Pope Francis suggested that the international community should study whether Israel's campaign in Gaza is a genocide of the Palestinian people.
 On December 7, 2024, Pope Francis dedicated a nativity scene in the Vatican where baby Jesus was lying on a Keffiyeh, the traditional Arab scarf.
 This incident was interpreted as a gesture towards the Palestinians.